Azure/azure-sdk/docs/android/design.md

 The *logical entity* is a protocol neutral representation of a response.
 The logical entity may combine data from headers, body, and the status line.
 For example, you may expose an `ETag` header as a property on the logical entity.  `Response<T>` is the 'complete response'.
 It contains HTTP headers, status code, and the `T` object (a deserialized object created from the response body).
 The `T` object would be the 'logical entity'.

-{% include requirement/MUST %} return the logical entity for the normal form of a service method.
+{% include requirement/MUST id="android-response-return-logical-entity" %} return the logical entity for the normal form of a service method.
 The logical entity MUST represent the information needed in the 99%+ case.

-{% include requirement/MUST %} *make it possible* for a developer to access the complete response, including the status line, headers, and body.
+{% include requirement/MUST id="android-response-access-response" %} *make it possible* for a developer to access the complete response, including the status line, headers, and body.

 Return `Response<T>` on the maximal overload for a service method with `WithResponse` appended to the name.
 For example: